 After a while Byron and Ivi came and we had a nice Skype call with Alice back in Washington, D.C.
 Later Thanasis and Pascal came and we all moved to their small cruiser Aliki that was moored not too far.
 We had a very pleasant afternoon with this convivial company.
 Tonight there is another party.
 This one will be given by Soteris, an architect and one of the the guitar players, and his wife Maria, a pathologist.

 Byron and Ivi left and later I rode the motor-scooter up to their house in Katevati.
-Some time after 9 PM Byron, Ivi, and I drove with their car to Sotiris’ house near Pisesses.
+Some time after 9 PM Byron, Ivi, and I drove with their car to Sotiris’ house near Pisses.
 The usual crowd was there augmented by Spelios’ and Haroula’s son Vasilis and his new and beautiful bride.
 There were also Emily (Thanasis’ daughter) and Alexander.
 Also a new face Emily’s friend Adriani.
 It was, as usual, very jolly with lots of wine and good food.
 Sotiris’ spacious house is on a cliff overlooking a small isolated cove.
 The moon over the cove was gorgeous.
 After the food there was, of course, the music: new and old songs.
 Once again it was past 2 AM by the time I returned to my boat.

-Although everyone had been urging me to stay another day and go to the next party I had decided that I have had too much of a good time and to depart from Kea in the morning full of good memories of new and old friends.
+Although everyone had been urging me to stay another day and go to the next party I had decided that I have had too much of a good time and will depart from Kea in the morning full of good memories of new and old friends.